HectorRicardo/simple-music-app/README.md

       - It receives callbacks from the `MediaSession` informing about player state changes in order to update the UI.
         - These callbacks are also known as "Controller callbacks".
   - About the `MediaSession`:
-    - It's responsible for all communication with the player.
-    - The player is only called from the `MediaSession`.
     - It receives command callbacks from the `MediaController`, and forwards these commands to the player.
          - Command callbacks are also known as "Session callbacks".